DNXLabs/terraform-aws-idp-gsuite/README.md

 The following resources will be created:

- - Creates Identity and Access Management (IAM) role for admin,audit and billing users
+ - Identity and Access Management (IAM) role for admin,audit and billing users
- - Creates Read-Only IAM roles
+ - Read-Only IAM roles
- - Creates IAM roles federated to GSuite with SAML
+ - IAM roles federated to GSuite with SAML
  - Set Maximum CLIENT/API session duration - The default value is 43200
  - Set Gsuite as an IAM SAML provider